xinteksik/check_unifi/README.md

 check_unifi
 ===========

 Nagios plugin to check the UniFi Controller for AP status.
+Ok.

 Install
 -------